Pursuing Wonder, Knowledge & Love

 The instructor works with each student to personalize projects at the student’s level of ability and experience.
 By the end of the semester, students will have created both decorative and practical items including an item for charitable donation and/or gift-giving.

-This class meets every other week for Forms 2-4, with Form 2 alternating with Art Explorations, and Forms 3-4 alternating with Nature Journaling.
+This class meets every other week for Forms 2-4, with Form 2 alternating with Math Club, and Forms 3-4 alternating with Nature Journaling.

 In this tuition-free class led by Dr. Gary Hartenburg, students will develop critical thinking, listening, and discussion skills as they grapple with foundational questions of faith and existence.
 Students will read and discuss a variety of classic literature along with selected works of the writers known as the Inklings, such as C. S. Lewis and J. R. R. Tolkien, as well as similar-minded contemporaries such as Dorothy Sayers and G. K. Chesterton.
 Students will be expected to complete reading assignments in preparation for class, and there may be optional writing assignments.